as8675/Amazon-sentiment-analysis/terraform/README.md

         - Your AWS Root Secret Access Key
         - You will need to provide unique S3 Bucket Name

-- Create S3 Bucket and Upload Terraform Script and lambda.py File.
+- Create S3 Bucket (Name it as per your choice) and Upload Terraform Script and lambda.py File.
+    - This bucket will be used to download all the required files to spin up all the required services.
+    - You will need to upload following files:
+        - `variable.tf`
+        - `data.tf`
+        - `main.tf`
+        - `output.tf`
+        - `lambda.py`

 - Check if AWS CLI is configured correctly by using following command:
     - `aws s3 ls`

 - Download Terraform Script in the EC2 using following commands:
-    - `aws s3 cp s3://[Your S3 Bucket Name] . --recursive`
+    - `aws s3 cp s3://[S3 Bucket Name which has TF Files] . --recursive`

 ## Step 4: Run Terraform